LambdaTest/robot-selenium-hyperexecute-sample/README.md

   ]
 ```

-HyperExecute also facilitates the provision to download the artefacts on your local machine.
-To download the artefacts, click on *Artefacts* button corresponding to the associated TestID.
+HyperExecute also facilitates the provision to download the artifacts on your local machine.
+To download the artifacts, click on *Artifacts* button corresponding to the associated TestID.

 <img width="1415" alt="robot_autosplit_artefacts_1" src="https://user-images.githubusercontent.com/1688653/152783525-8fb709cc-63d8-4888-b513-4fac37404604.png">

-Now, you can download the artefacts by clicking on the *Download* button as shown below:
+Now, you can download the artifacts by clicking on the *Download* button as shown below:

 <img width="1422" alt="robot_autosplit_artefacts_2" src="https://user-images.githubusercontent.com/1688653/152780924-058e83bd-7e9e-4bc9-a52d-834c78760af9.png">

 ### Test Execution

 The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *yaml/robot_hyperexecute_autosplit_sample.yaml*).
 Run the following command on the terminal to trigger the tests in Python files on the HyperExecute grid.
-The *--download-artifacts* option is used to inform HyperExecute to download the artefacts for the job.
+The *--download-artifacts* option is used to inform HyperExecute to download the artifacts for the job.

 ```bash
 ./concierge --download-artifacts --verbose --config yaml/robot_hyperexecute_autosplit_sample.yaml